All parents want the best for their children.

 Research has shown that goals associated positively with optimism resulted in a highly motivated student (Fadlelmula, 2010).
 This study showed that motivation may be consistent and long-term if it is always paired with positive psychology interventions.

 Researchers at the University of Pennsylvania developed the Penn Resiliency Program.
 Results from 19 controlled studies of the Penn Resiliency Program found that students in the program were more optimistic, resilient, and hopeful.
-Their scores on standardized tests increased by 11% and they had less anxiety approaching exams.
+Their scores on standardized tests increased by 11%, and they had less anxiety approaching exams (Brunwasser et al., 2009).